stevencartavia/based-op/docs/docs/scaling.md

 To increase performance, it is essential for the sequencer to transition to continuous block building, ensuring that useful work is performed throughout the entire block time rather than waiting until the end to create a block.
 Through pipelining, transactions are continuously simulated, cached, and pre-sorted in parallel.
 This ensures that when block sealing is triggered, a valid block is immediately available.

 To further increase performance and throughput, block time is divided into several sub-slots, each of which is individually sorted.
-These block fragments (frags for short) are shared with the network before the block is fully built.
-This approach enables pipelining of the block replay (discussed below).
+These block fragments (frags for short) are shared with the network before the block is fully built, enabling pipelining of the block replay (discussed below).

 ### Block replay

 By sharing frags as the block is being built, the sequencer allows nodes to utilize block time more efficiently.
 Nodes can begin pre-processing incoming blocks, which greatly accelerates the processing of new payloads once the block is finalized and sealed.
 This approach directly impacts throughput by smoothing workloads over the entire block time, making more efficient use of hardware and thereby increasing capacity.

-As the sequencer streams frags in the network, nodes process them by reconstructing local “partial blocks”, using an extended endpoint of the Engine API.
+As the sequencer streams frags to the network, nodes process them by reconstructing local “partial blocks”, using an extended endpoint of the Engine API.
 Nodes are then upgraded to serve RPC calls on the “partial block” before the block is finalized and received, thus unlocking extremely fast transaction confirmation times, unconstrained by block time.

 ### Propagation

-Propagation initially occurs via the existing p2p, by adding new message types support.
+Propagation initially occurs via the existing p2p by adding new message types support.

 Subsequently, the p2p is upgraded to use a high-performance, leader-aware protocol that classifies peers as sequencing or non-sequencing and prioritizes fast sequencer-to-all communication.
 In a multi-sequencer environment, the gossip layer is aware of the sequencer schedule and optimizes transitions between the current and next sequencer.